Skip to main content

 In general

-The determination of the attributable income that corresponds to each of the urban properties generating said income in the terms discussed in the previous section, is carried out by applying the following percentages:
+The determination of the attributable income corresponding to each of the urban properties generating said income in the terms discussed in the previous section is carried out by applying the following percentages:

-2 percent, generally .
-This percentage must be applied to the cadastral value of the property that appears on the Real Estate Tax (Urban) receipt corresponding to the 2022 financial year.
+2%, generally .
+This percentage must be applied to the cadastral value of the property that appears on the Property Tax (Urban) receipt for the year 2022.

-1. Properties whose cadastral values have been reviewed, modified or determined through a general collective valuation procedure, in accordance with cadastral regulations and have come into force in the tax period or within the ten previous tax periods.
+1. Properties whose cadastral values have been revised, modified or determined through a general collective valuation procedure, in accordance with cadastral regulations and have come into force in the tax period or within the period of the ten previous tax periods.

-2. Properties that, on the date of tax accrual (normally, December 31), lacked a cadastral value or this value has not been notified to the owner.
+2. Properties that, on the date the tax is due (normally, December 31), have no cadastral value or this has not been notified to the owner.

-The percentage of 1.1 percent will be applied to 50 percent of the largest of the following values:
+The percentage of 1.1% will be applied to 50% of the highest of the following values:

 • The price, consideration or acquisition value of the property.